elementary-Inc/blog/_posts/2022/2022-01-18-2021-ui-study-findings-dock-multitasking.md

 ### Dock or taskbar

->e.g. the dock on elementary OS or macOS, the taskbar on Windows, a panel, etc.

 This first question was used as a filter for the following questions; people who responded "yes" received the follow-up dock-related questions, while anyone who responded "no" or "not sure" skipped the rest of the section.

 >#### Do you use a dock or taskbar?
 >
->e.g. searching by name or function in the Applications Menu on elementary OS, Spotlight on macOS, search on Windows, etc.
+>e.g. the dock on elementary OS or macOS, the taskbar on Windows, a panel, etc.
 >
 >- Yes
 >- No